The Effects of Cheaper Heating Oil Prices – A Blessing Or Potentially An Expensive And Stressful Problem?

 - A sizeable insurance claim may be required to cover the costs of the damage caused, leading to longer-term price rises

 Our team at Oil Tanks Plus strongly recommends that you regularly inspect your tank, buy premium oil where possible and do not overfill your tank.
-One way of gaining peace of mind is to speak to us regarding any new oil tank installation quote to upgrade your storage to a maintenance-free, heavy-duty, British manufactured and installed Bunded plastic oil tank.
+One way of gaining peace of mind is to speak to us regarding any domestic oil tank installation quote to upgrade your storage to a maintenance-free, heavy-duty, British manufactured and installed Bunded plastic oil tank.
 We guarantee a combination of great reliability and a market-leading 12-year product warranty.

 Heat your home in the safe knowledge that Oil Tanks Plus is here to support all your maintenance requirements.
 Are you looking to replace your oil tank?
 Read our oil tank replacement guide for our top tips.